by Texas Homesteader ~

 Mobile Hot Spot

-I’m able to access the internet on the road using this *Internet On The Go hotspot device.
+I’m able to access the internet on the road using a *Mobile Hotspot device.
 I simply turn it on and log in using my password and BOOM!
 Internet service.

 Can I Borrow Some Extra Data Please?